 Role Variables

-You can control behaviors using the following variables.
+You can control different behaviors using the defaults and vars role variables.

 Defaults - roles/os-update/defaults/main.yml